 \section{Conclusion}

-We have formulated operators that are translation in variant in $\Lb^q(\mathbb{R}^n)$, proven these operators are Lipschitz continuous to the action of $C^2$ diffeomorphisms when $1 < q \leq 2$ with respect to certain norms, and used these results to formulate rotation invariant/equivariant operators on $\Lb^q(\mathbb{R}^n)$ that are Lipschitz continuous to the action of $C^2$ diffeomorphisms.
+We have formulated operators that are translation invariant in $\Lb^q(\mathbb{R}^n)$, proven these operators are Lipschitz continuous to the action of $C^2$ diffeomorphisms when $1 < q \leq 2$ with respect to certain norms, and used these results to formulate rotation invariant/equivariant operators on $\Lb^q(\mathbb{R}^n)$ that are Lipschitz continuous to the action of $C^2$ diffeomorphisms.
 One question that was left unanswered was if Lipschitz continuity holds for general diffeomorphisms when $q = 1$.
-This question is harder to answer because $f \in \mathbb{H}^1(\mathbb{R}^n)$ does not necessarily imply that $L_\tau f\in \mathbb{H}^1(\mathbb{R}^n)$.
-The kernel for the commutator is also singular, which would mean extension theorems for Hardy spaces could not be used.
+This question is harder to answer because $f \in \mathbf{H}^1(\mathbb{R}^n)$ does not necessarily imply that $L_\tau f\in \mathbf{H}^1(\mathbb{R}^n)$.
+The kernel for the commutator is also singular, which would mean one cannot use extension theorems for Hardy spaces.
 The answer is most likely no, but we did not construct a counterexample.